UKHO/docs/quality-assurance/acceptance-criteria.md

 1. Use Example Mapping sessions - [Example Mapping as part of BDD](bdd.md)
 1. Record it using Gherkin scenario-orientated syntax - “Given...When...Then...”
-1. Gherkin is behaviour driven and reflects the users flow for a singlular activity, so they are not intended to depict more than one set of  actions in terms of the behavious.
+1. Gherkin is behaviour driven and reflects the users flow for a single activity, so they are not intended to depict more than one set of  actions in terms of the behaviours.
 See example given below

  > example of what not to do